tracking-exposed/pornhub.tracking.exposed/content/criticalA.md

 <div class="row">
     <div class="col-4 big lastrow">is honest</div>
     <div class="col-4 core lastrow">Should answer to GDPR data access requests (they don't), and let us know which gender they think we are</div>
-    <div class="col-4 core lastcolumn lastrow">Pornhub knows that incognito watcher of lesbian videos are counted as woman</div>
+    <div class="col-4 core lastcolumn lastrow">Pornhub knows that incognito watcher of lesbian videos are likely to be counted as a woman, and they keep it because fits with their woman-friendly narrative.</div>
 </div>